TheSecurityAtlas/AtlasBlueSuite-SWAIN/README.md

 if this tool benefitted you in any way, please consider [Buying Us a Coffee!](https://www.buymeacoffee.com/TheSecAtlas)

-## SWAIN was designed to help CyberDefenders automate features included in Defender 365 (O365)
+## SWAIN was designed to help CyberDefenders automate features included in Microsoft Purview (O365)

 The first section of SWAIN is the CSCT: Content Search Creation Tool.
 The second section of SWAIN is the PurgeTool.